ysard/ESP32_RV8263/README.md

+# RV-8263-C7 driver for ESP32

 An ESP-IDF/PlatformIO library for the real time clock RV-8263-C7.

+This library is based on the work of [Istvan Zilizi](https://github.com/zilizii/RTC_MS/).

 The RV-8263-C7 is a CMOS real-time clock/calendar module optimized for low power consumption.
 This ultra small RTC module has been specially designed for miniature and cost sensitive applications.